jonasbostoen/ipfs-demo/README.md

 $ ipfs init
 ```

 You now have your peer identity on the IPFS network.
-Use:
+Use the provided command to look at the readme:

 ```
-$ ipfs cat /ipfs/<your identity>/readme
+$ ipfs cat /ipfs/<given hash>/readme
 ```
 You should see this:
 ```